msavin/Lamma/README.md

 # Getting Creative with Lamma Processor

 You can run virtually any function with-in the processor.
 In my examples, I just prefix the templates to keep naming simple and avoid clashes.
-In another case, you might prefer to whitelist which templates may be viewable to which uses:
+In another case, you might prefer to whitelist which templates may be viewable and when:

 ```javascript